WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 Now that we have a new Lexicon, the big question is how to give it to others.
 I took a look at how the VA distributed their Lexicon.
-I read through the post-installs of the KIDS builds for the Lexicons, and I saw that they loaded a file system file containing data that looks like this:
+I read through the post-installs of the KIDS builds for the Lexicons, and I saw that they loaded a file system file that comes with the KIDS build containing data that looks like this:

 ::